B.A. in Chinese

 Chinese is spoken by over one billion people, nearly a quarter of the world's population.
 Our students attain strong language competence in listening and reading comprehension, speaking, and writing skills as well as the cultural knowledge necessary for interacting with Chinese-speaking people in professional or informal contexts.
-Students may pursue the Chinese major or participate in the Chinese Language Flagship Program, one of only 12 federally funded critical language programs in the nation.
+Students may pursue the Chinese major or participate in the Chinese Language Flagship Program, one of only 12 federally funded Chinese language programs in the nation.

 A liberal arts education empowers and prepares graduates to deal with complexity and change through a broad knowledge of the world.
 They gain key skills in communication, problem-solving, and working with a diverse group of people.
 People who fluently speak a foreign language have better job opportunities.
-Related careers to Chinese include education, international business & banking, tourism, journalism, law, translation, foreign service, cultural affairs, military service, and health care.
+Related careers to Chinese include international business & banking, tourism, journalism, law, translation, foreign service, cultural affairs, military service, non-profits, and health care.

 To boost Chinese proficiency and provide valuable in-country experience, the Chinese Language Flagship Program has study abroad opportunities built into the curriculum and funded by the federal grant.
 Our university is the only Chinese Flagship program that operates summer program in Taiwan after the freshman year.
 A capstone fifth year of study in China further refines Chinese language skills while studying courses in a major field of interest and pursuing internships.

 B.A. in Chinese Faculty